nvie/decoders/docs/index.md

 <img alt="The concept of a Decoder explained schematically" src="./assets/schematic-decoders.png" style="max-width: min(414px, 100%)" />

 A decoder can either _accept_ or _reject_ the given untrusted input.
 Whether it accepts or rejects depends on the decoder's implementation.
-Every decoder has a type, for example when you see a decoder of type `Decoder<string>` it means it will always return a string _if_ it accepts the runtime input.
-It does not mean it will only _accept_ string inputs.
-(You can, for example, still implement a decoder that will only _accept_ numbers, but _return_ strings.)
-What values will get accepted by a decoder depends on its implementation.
-The decoder's documentation will tell you what inputs it accepts.

-A decoder will never throw when called on an untrusted input.
-Instead, it will always return the "ok" or "error" result intermediate object.
+The return value always is either an "ok" or an "error" result (aka a `DecodeResult<T>`)—it will never throw an exception at runtime.
+That's what Guards do.

 The second important concept is a Guard.
 It's a convenience wrapper around an existing decoder.
 A `Guard<T>` is like the Decoder that it wraps, but does not return those